fpiwowarczyk/random-api-go/README.md

 ## CI and Tests

-Code is mostly tested if you want to run all unit tests type
+Code is tested with about 70% of coverage to run tests use:

 ```
-go run -v ./...
+go test -v ./...

+# OR for coverage report

+go test -coverprofile=coverage.out ./...
 ```

 also there is running CI/CD runned with github actions where tests are runned always after pushing to main branch.